 Please read this request for proposals in full before applying.

 Grants Manager: Andrea Carroll McNeil

 Washington, DC, as we know it today, has a treasured cultural legacy that spans generations.
 HumanitiesDC is committed to supporting projects that breathe life into the unique stories of our rich communities.
-HumanitiesDC is seeking qualified partners for its DC DOCS program to help us with this mission.
+To help us with this mission HumanitiesDC is seeking qualified partners for its DC DOCS program.

 What are we looking for?

-- led by mid-career or established filmmakers who can provide evidence of their past successes,
+- be led by mid-career or established filmmakers who can provide evidence of their past successes;

-- innovative, unique, and of strong educational interest to a wide public audience,
+- be innovative, unique, and of strong educational interest to a wide public audience.

 Educational Product with Lasting Value